 Where can I include public funding in a proposal?

 Horizon Europe rules don’t allow to declare EU funding as co-funding to calculate the minimum co-funding rate.
 However, additional EU financial support should be declared in the proposal to show stronger capacity and it is positively looked at in the evaluation phase.

 If other national or local public funding is used to finance eligible KAVA costs, then it can be included in the proposal as Co-funding in the funding tab.

 Where can I include investors funding in a proposal?

 Investors funding is added to the funding tab under “Other funding”.
 It will be considered part of the co-funding.
 Please don’t report the same resource cost as funded by two sources – this is considered “double funding” and it is not allowed (i.e. reporting one employee as a cost to be covered by EIT funding and also reporting it for another grant).

 When and how can I report costs?

-What happens if the cost reported are less than the KAVA budget?
+What if I spend less than the approved budget?

 What is Financial Support to Third Parties and how is it implemented?

 Financial Support to Third Parties is another name for Sub-granting and should not be confused with Linked Third Parties (which are a Partnership type) or with Subcontracting (used in very different cases).
 Third parties (Sub-grantees) can be involved in the Activity execution in certain cases through the sub-granting mechanism.
 Please take note of the strict eligibility and implementation requirements of sub-grants.